briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

         services, whether or not any person requested or received psychiatric treatment, psychological treatment, or other mental health services.

-    3. _(3)_ “Emergency medical services person” is the singular of “emergency medical services personnel” as defined in Ohio R.C.
+    3. _(3)_ "Emergency medical services person" is the singular of "emergency medical services personnel" as defined in Ohio R.C.
 2133.21.

-    4. _(4)_ “Emergency facility person” is the singular of “emergency facility personnel” as defined in Ohio R.C.
+    4. _(4)_ "Emergency facility person" is the singular of "emergency facility personnel" as defined in Ohio R.C.
 2909.04.

-    5. _(5)_ “Public official” has the same meaning as in Ohio R.C.
+    5. _(5)_ "Public official" has the same meaning as in Ohio R.C.
 2921.01.

-    6. _(6)_ “Computer”, “computer network”, “computer program”, “computer system” and “telecommunications device” have the same meanings as in Ohio R.C.
+    6. _(6)_ "Computer", "computer network", "computer program", "computer system" and "telecommunications device" have the same meanings as in Ohio R.C.
 2913.01.

-    7. _(7)_ “Post a message” means transferring, sending, posting, publishing, disseminating or otherwise communicating, or attempting to transfer, send, post, publish, disseminate or otherwise communication, any message or information, whether truthful or untruthful, about an individual, and whether done under one’s own name, under the name of another, or while impersonating another.
+    7. _(7)_ "Post a message" means transferring, sending, posting, publishing, disseminating or otherwise communicating, or attempting to transfer, send, post, publish, disseminate or otherwise communication, any message or information, whether truthful or untruthful, about an individual, and whether done under one's own name, under the name of another, or while impersonating another.

-    8. _(8)_ “Third person” means, in relation to conduct as described in subsection (a)(2) of this section, an individual who is neither the offender nor the victim of the conduct.
+    8. _(8)_ "Third person" means, in relation to conduct as described in subsection (a)(2) of this section, an individual who is neither the offender nor the victim of the conduct.

-    9. _(9)_ “Sexual motivation” has the same meaning as in Ohio R.C.
+    9. _(9)_ "Sexual motivation" has the same meaning as in Ohio R.C.
 2971.01.

-    10. _(10)_ “Organization” includes an entity that is a governmental employer.
+    10. _(10)_ "Organization" includes an entity that is a governmental employer.

-    11. _(11)_ “Family or household member” means any of the following:
+    11. _(11)_ "Family or household member" means any of the following:

         1. _(A)_ Any of the following who is residing or has resided with the person against whom the act prohibited in subsection (a)(1) of this